StefReck/MEdgeConv/README.rst

 An efficient tensorflow 2 implementation of the edge-convolution layer EdgeConv used in e.g. ParticleNet.

-The structure of the layer is as described in the ParticleNet paper https://arxiv.org/abs/1902.08570 .
+The structure of the layer is as described in 'ParticleNet: Jet Tagging via Particle Clouds' https://arxiv.org/abs/1902.08570.
 Graphs often have a varying number of nodes.
 Memory intensive operations in MEdgeConv are done only on the actual nodes, so this should be faster if the number of nodes varies greatly between graphs in the batch.